Articles

 GitHub Actions for Android developers

 If you are developing Android apps, chances are you have confronted any sort of CI at some point in your career.
 If you thought Android fragmentation was a thing, the wide availability of CI systems will be familiar to you.
 GitHub Actions was released around November 2019, and since then it has proved itself to be reliable for a production environment (one of our requirements before committing to any software system).
+Like many other CI/CD systems, GitHub actions ultimately let us define a workflow for our apps to automatically build, test and deploy them.

 Using the Signature class to verify data